Nerpassevera/pacman_animation/README.md

 ## Introduction

 In this project, PacMan, everyone's favorite arcade character, comes to life on your webpage.
-PacMan moves left and right across the screen, munching on pellets, and playfully opens and closes his mouth.
+PacMan moves left and right across the screen, and playfully opens and closes his mouth.

 ![PacMan Animation](/images/pacman-demo.gif)